Frequently Asked Questions - Undergraduate Admission

 Knowledge of anatomy is essential to the physical therapist.
 There are three ways anatomy is taught in physical therapy programs: full cadaver dissection – dissecting all regions of a cadaver; prosections studying previously dissected regions of a cadaver; or computer model - learning anatomy in virtual form on the computer screen.
 While there are some benefits to each, Duquesne utilizes primarily full cadaver dissection.
 This gives students an understanding of the nature of human tissues and an excellent three dimensional perspective of the human body.
 The instructor also makes use of computer models and refers students to various websites to use as resources, and when appropriate, uses prosections to further illustrate a point.
 Our anatomy class spans two full semesters.
 The instructor teaches students respect for the individuals who donated their bodies to further the education of health care professionals.
 At the end of each course, the remains of the individuals are cremated followed by a memorial service.
 The remains are then returned to the appropriate caretaker.

-Duquesne University has 12 full-time faculty in the Physical Therapy department.
+Duquesne University has 11 core faculty in the Physical Therapy department.

 |Diane Borello-France, PhD, PT||Associate Professor|